celo-org/celo-monorepo/packages/docs/developer-resources/dappkit/setup.md

 yarn add @celo/dappkit@0.0.6
 ```

-DAppkit's dependencies require a bit of adjustment to a vanilla Expo.
+DAppKit's dependencies require a bit of adjustment to a vanilla Expo.
 The first are a lot of the Node.js modules that are expected.
 You can get those mostly by using the following modules

 ```bash
 npm install node-libs-react-native vm-browserify